xflr6/fileconfig/README.rst

 -----

-Create as subclass of ``fileconfig.Config`` and set its ``filename`` attribute to your INI-file name.
+Create as subclass of ``fileconfig.Config`` and set its ``filename`` attribute to the path of your INI file.

-If the filename is relative, it is interpreted relative to the path of the module where your class is defined.
+If the filename is relative, it is resolved **relative to the path of the module** where your class is defined (i.e. *not* relative to the current working directory if its file not happens do be there).

 .. code:: python

     >>> import fileconfig

     >>> class Cfg(fileconfig.Config):
-    ...     filename = 'examples/pets.ini'
+    ...     filename = 'examples/pet-shop.ini'
     ...     def __init__(self, key, **kwargs):
     ...         self.key = key
     ...         self.__dict__.update(kwargs)